logoDeveloper Hub

 Avalanche can run multiple blockchains.
 Each blockchain is an instance of a Virtual Machine, much like an object in an object-oriented language is an instance of a class.
 That's, the VM defines the behavior of the blockchain.

-Subnet-EVM is the VM that defines the Subnet Contract Chains.
+Subnet-EVM is the VM that defines the Avalanche L1 Contract Chains.
 Subnet-EVM is a simplified version of Avalanche C-Chain.

 This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client features.